coverclock/com-diag-hazer/README.md

 ## Ardusimple SimpleRTK2B

-The Ardusimple SimpleRTK2B board features a ZED-F9P "9th generation" U-Blox chip and be equipped with radios like the ZigBee-based XBee.
+The Ardusimple SimpleRTK2B board features a ZED-F9P "9th generation" U-Blox chip.
+It can be equipped with radios like the ZigBee-based XBee.
 This allows one SimpleRTK2B to be used as a stationary "base" in high-precision "survey-in" mode, and a second SimpleRTK2B in mobile "rover" mode; the base transmits position corrections to the rover via the radio using the RTCM protocol once the survey has been completed to the configured level of accuracy.
 This